numaer/bayesian-spine-classification/README.md

 * Builds the bayesian logistic regression model
 * Show the accuracy and respective results plot.

-For your convenience, there is also a __Bayes Project (With Visuals).html__ that let's you see the code and visuals through your web browser.
+For your convenience, there is also a __reports/Bayes Project (With Visuals).html__ that let's you see the code and visuals through your web browser.

 ### Project Structure

 - __bayes\_project.py__ - Python executable to run Bayesian logistic regression pymc3 sampler.
 - __Bayes Project (With Visuals).ipynb__ - This file runs the bayes\_project.py code in a Jupyter notebook and also shows the visual seen in the report
-- __Bayes Project (With Visuals).html__ - This file is the HTML/web browser viewable version of the notebook code and the graphs shown in the report.
+- __reports/Bayes Project (With Visuals).html__ - This file is the HTML/web browser viewable version of the notebook code and the graphs shown in the report.
-- __report.pdf__ - Submitted PDF report about project background, data analysis, model formulation, and results
+- __reports/report.pdf__ - Submitted PDF report about project background, data analysis, model formulation, and results
 - __README.txt__ - Project documentation